- 180 g self-raising flour

 Cut out small circles of the atlantic blue icing using a circle cutter and stick randomly over the surface of the cake using cooled boiled water.

-Roll two large golf ball sized pieces of black icing for the eyeballs.
+Roll two large golf ball sized pieces of Jet Black icing for the eyeballs.
 Stick the eyes to the eyeballs using cooled boiled water.

-Once the amethyst icing covered dowels are dry, push one uncovered end into the top of the cake and stick one of the black eye balls onto the other end.
+Once the Deep Purple icing covered dowels are dry, push one uncovered end into the top of the cake and stick one of the black eye balls onto the other end.
 Repeat with the second dowel and eyeball to create a face.

 Pipe a smile on the side of the cake using white piping icing